 Pictured: Seattle Children’s Hospital Team with AMTA WTMTP staff.

-Vasheti Quiros, Executive Director at the Snohomish County Music Project commented that the matching grant award, “has been instrumental (pun intended) in the expansion of music therapy services to vulnerable populations throughout Snohomish County… support has enabled us to increase our capacity, serving 152% more people in 2016 who would not otherwise have access to these services."
+Vasheti Quiros, Executive Director at the Snohomish County Music Project, commented that the matching grant award, “has been instrumental (pun intended) in the expansion of music therapy services to vulnerable populations throughout Snohomish County… support has enabled us to increase our capacity, serving 152% more people in 2016 who would not otherwise have access to these services."

 Pictured: Snohomish County Music Project team with AMTA WTMTP staff